Okan1991/welldata-surveyapp-reproduction/welldata/docs/TECHNICAL_DETAILS.md

 This document provides a detailed technical explanation of the key implementation aspects of the WellData application, focusing on WebID extraction, container creation, and the Solid integration.

+## Introduction

+WellData is designed to enable citizens to manage their own preventive health data in a SOLID Pod, while also enabling secondary use of such data for policy makers and researchers.
+This technical documentation focuses on the foundational implementation that will support future features such as leaderboards, personal health goals management, and integration with existing health applications.

+The application leverages the Solid (Social Linked Data) platform to provide a decentralized data storage model where users maintain control over their personal health data.
+This approach aligns with European values regarding health data privacy and citizen control, while still enabling data sharing for secondary use with proper consent.

+The technical implementation described in this document focuses on:
+1. Creating a standardized welldata container structure in the user's SOLID Pod
+2. Implementing FHIR-based data structures for storing health plans and goals
+3. Ensuring proper WebID extraction and Pod management
+4. Providing a foundation for future integration with other health applications

 ## Table of Contents

 1. [WebID Extraction Logic](#webid-extraction-logic)